 Through his restoration efforts many of the original Serge systems are still making music today!

-Do you have a Serge in need of restoration?
+Do you have a Serge in need of repair or restoration?
 Contact me using the form below so that we can talk about it.

 Kevin Braheny Fortune restoring a Serge Synthesizer panel from Doug Lynner's Mystery Serge.